 “As each one has received a special gift, employ it in serving one another as good stewards” 1 Peter 4:10

 Kashunda Brown has used her gift of selflessly giving & serving for most of her life.
 By day she has extended herself in the health field for the last 10 yrs.
-She serves in a hospital as a support person to many doctors, nurses and patients.
+She works at Running Rebels.
 Her education is in Health & Human Services.
 Her passion is nurturing others.
 It is evident when you see her radiating smile as she serves that this is what she loves.

 Outside of work she gives just as diligently.
 She has mentored High School students since 2009 at House of Love in Milwaukee, WI.
 She loves helping youth and became a natural fit for My Sista’s KeepHer.
 Her official role is an assistant to My Sista’s KeepHer.
 She is the pillar to our foundation.
 Eventually Kashunda would like to start another chapter or a sister program to My Sista’s KeepHer.
 She currently works for Running Rebels.

 In addition to the hats she dons, she is a single mother to an energetic, admirable, and lovable 11 year old boy.
 Regardless of how busy her days & nights are she carves out time to spend time with her friends and family.